Ankush7890/FFNeuralNetwork/README.md

     make
     make install (optional)
 ````
-In case you only want the version with the with the eigen integeration.
+In case, build is required for the version with the eigen integeration.
 Add the following flag.
 ````sh
     mkdir build
     cd build